The ninth medical marijuana dispensary opened in New Jersey as “The Botanist” to the public on Saturday on the Atlantic City boardwalk.

 This means they opened about a month ahead of MPX.
 They had hoped to prevent the opening of the iAnthus-owned MPX store named “Be” via legal means but failed.

 The Botanist is run by the Compassionate Care Foundation (CCF).
 It is a satellite of their prime location in nearby Egg Harbor.
-That location charges $472 an ounce which said to be in the middle of the range for New Jersey dispensaries.
-(Ideally, competition between two dispensaries means they will have an incentive to lower their prices.
+That location charges $472 an ounce, which is said to be in the middle of the range for New Jersey dispensaries.
+(Ideally, competition between two dispensaries means they will have the incentive to lower their prices.
 Atlantic City will be the only municipality with two dispensaries, at least for now.)

-Atlantic City leaders hope medical marijuana (or clinical cannabis) will be a source of economic growth for the beleaguered city.
+Atlantic City leaders hope medical cannabis will be a source of economic growth for the beleaguered city.

 The Egg Harbor location serves about 6,800 individuals or about ten percent of the state’s 69,560 medical marijuana patients.

 For the first month, the Botanist will only have flower products for sale.
 This is unfortunate because many sickly patients benefit more from other items.
 However, the NJ Department of Health (DOH) has allowed them to sell oil in a syringe after about a month.

 “This is another step forward in increasing access to medicinal marijuana for patients,” said DOH Commissioner Judith Persichilli.

 Once New Jersey approves the adult-use cannabis legalization referendum in November (knock on wood), they will be able to sell adult-use cannabis as well due to a grandfathering clause.